J-Sanderson/100-days-of-code/log-round2.md

 ### Day 45: April 30 2018

 **Today's Progress:** Putting together the axes for the heatmap.
 The year is working ok, but having trouble making the months show up as months.
 Reading [this](https://stackoverflow.com/questions/20803833/line-chart-d3-js-x-axis-months) to see if I can work out what to do.
+Using a band scale so far and it seems to work, will see if it still does when I add the data in...

 **Thoughts:** Setting up a basic graph feels kind of routine now, though the axis formatting issues are still full of things I don't know.